 The Association expenses its capital assets in the year of purchase.
-No capital expenditures occurred during the current or the prior year.
+During the current year, capital expenditures were \$3,157 (2021 - \$nil).

 (f) Unearned revenue

 Unearned revenue represents fees relating to periods subsequent to the year-end date which are classified as current if they will be recognized in the following year and long-term if they relate to a period more than one year after the Statement of Financial Position date.